software-mansion-labs/appjs-2023-workshop-reanimated/src/lessons/CircleGestures/README.md

 <br />
 <details>
 <summary>
-create a knobStyle using useAnimatedStyle and change the scale and borderWidth by interpolating scale.value [1,2] → [_knobSize / 2, 2]
+create a knobStyle using useAnimatedStyle and change the scale and borderWidth by interpolating scale.value `[1,2] → [layout.knobSize / 2, 2]`
 </summary>

 ```jsx